gjpelletier/PyOAE/README.md

 Figure 2.
 Values of the maximum theoretical OAE efficiency ηmax for the global oceans based on data from Jiang et al (2023) for a ∆TA perturbation of 1 umol/kg

-# Example sensitivity of etamax to the assumed amount of OAE addition of TA
+# Example sensitivity of ηmax to the assumed amount of OAE addition of TA

 In this example we will look at the difference in ηmax to the assumed amount of added alkalinity ∆TA (umol/kg).
 We will show the difference between ηmax assuming the ∆TA = 1 umol/kg, compared with ηmax assuming ∆TA = 100 umol/kg.